Drakas!: Hewn in Pieces for the Lord

 Charles George Gordon, once field marshal in both the Ottoman Empire and China, finds himself in Draka controlled Alexandria, where he tries to achieve The Plan, a plan to dam the Nile river and make it the longest navigable waterway in the world, and in order to do so seeks help from the prominent Alexander von Shrakenberg.
-Alexander von Shrakenberg provides him with a counter offer, defeat the rebellious Madhi in Sudan, who recently defeated William Hicks' army, and he will make sure Gordon can start his project.
-Gordon agrees to return to the area he once brought under Ottoman government rule, only to learn he has to find Madhi before his rival, William Quantrill of the Security Directorate, does.
+Alexander von Shrakenberg provides him with a counter offer, defeat the rebellious Mahdi in Sudan, who recently defeated William Hicks' army, and he will make sure Gordon can start his project.
+Gordon agrees to return to the area he once brought under Ottoman government rule, only to learn he has to find Mahdi before his rival, William Quantrill of the Security Directorate, does.